Healthy Homes Assessment Waiwhetu

 Draught Stopping Waiwhetu

-Draughts can lead to less temperature in houses.
-A damp house costs more to heat, which results in wasting money and energy.
+Draughts can lead to dropping temperatures within households.
+A draughty house will cost more to heat, which means wasting energy and increased bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap and you are able to feel it, it’s probably a gap or an opening that requirements sealing in any way.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that let air in or out into the house require the sealing.
-For example, if the open fireplace isn’t used it can create draughts.
-This should be sealed off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched in the maximum extent possible.
+If you can feel external air coming in or a clear draught from a crack or a gap, then it is most likely a gap or hole which requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air into or out from the house require the sealing.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and should be blocked off.
+Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent possible.

 draught stopping building inspections